issaiass/ur5_robotiq_85_picknplace/README.md

 # UR5_ROBOTIQ85_PICKNPLACE

 NOTES:
+- First, this repo is not working at all.
-- There are issues documented about MoveIt generated packagea and gazebo about the controllers.
-I tried a considerable time to fix it but without no result
+- There are issues documented about MoveIt generated packages and gazebo about the controllers.
+I tried a considerable time to fix it but without no result.
+- Currently I load the controllers but it says there are no controllers loaded for the controller_manager and move_group/controller_list has it.
+- Another idea that i have as a workaround is to use moveit to generate the robot srdf and use the configurations of the ur5 and robotiq to get the simulation to work.
-- Probably i will be implementing
+- Probably i will be implementing this same picknplace application with the Panda arm because is well documented.

 <details open>